enricllagostera/ponte/process/analysis_workshop_01.md

 ### Feedback from Chip (2023-10-07)

-> Enric Granzotto Llagostera, here are both a screenshot of the tool with some observations of snags/bugs I encountered, and a sketch of a tool structure that, at least I, would find schematically easier to use.
+> To Enric Granzotto Llagostera: here are both a screenshot of the tool with some observations of snags/bugs I encountered, and a sketch of a tool structure that, at least I, would find schematically easier to use.
 Effectively, instead of thinking about the repo contents as a series of commit "baskets" each containing loosely analogous versions of a set of files, being able to structure contents as a set of files changing over time with changes being seen by commits would be helpful for examining specific files across their lifetime, and for extracting relevant altered files from a commit snapshot.
 To my mind, this gives a much more direct view of longitudinal relationships between commits and cross-sectional relationships between files.

 ![](media/20231010T173050-0400--c_notes_01.png)